Contemporary knowledge about God, Evolution, and the meaning of human life.

-Such a renunciation at the higher stages of the Path helps one to grow one’s own Power of Te,* which can become inexhaustible and can help one to cognize Tao in fullness.
+Such a renunciation at the higher stages of the Path helps one to grow one’s own Power of Te, which can become inexhaustible and can help one to cognize Tao completely.

 And Tao is the Eternal and Infinite Primordial Foundation of every man and of the entire material world.
-The way which unites man with that Foundation is called root.
+The way that unites man with this Foundation is called root.

 60. The activity of Tao and Te in relation to numerous individual souls of different ages can be likened to cooking a meal of many ingredients in a large cauldron.